gyorgy.sh, home

 What to expect

 • Pick a model trained for tool use.
 The one in the example above is a reasoning distill tuned to mimic Claude's tool-calling behaviour, and that class of model behaves noticeably better inside the CLI than a generic chat model of the same size.
-LM Studio makes this easy to check: the model card carries capability chips, and you want both Tool use and Reasoning on it.
+LM Studio makes this easy to check: the model card carries capability chips, and you want Tool use and Reasoning on it, plus Vision if you want it reading screenshots and diagrams.
 Without the first one the CLI is mostly blind.

 • Give it context headroom.
 Claude Code's system prompt plus a real repo eats context fast.
 Load the model with the largest context window your RAM allows, not the default.